beholder-rpa/beholder-agent-image-builder-rpi4/README.md

 ## Building an image

-The automated process will download the latest Raspberry Pi OS image and add the necessary bits to run Pi-Beholder
+The automated process will download the latest Raspberry Pi OS image and add the necessary bits to run Beholder

 ```
 yarn install